henley-regatta/adventofcode2021/README.md

   Differs from part 1 by a single IF clause to now plot diagonals.
     * Extra Credit - `python/day5part2_extracredit.py` produces visualisations
       of the answers to part 2.
 Output for my data [visualised here](https://www.guided-naafi.org/aoc2021/2021/12/05/VisualisationOfAOC2021Day5Part2.html)
+  * `python/day6part1.py` - Simple iterator algorithm, gets the answer in a second.
+  Look, I can tell part2 is going to go all algorithmic-explosion, I just can't see how yet.
+Let's go have a look...

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.